White Coat Ceremony

 The White Coat ceremony is a significant moment in a medical student's career.
 This ceremony creates a psychological, intellectual, and ethical contract between the student and the profession, with the goal to promote empathy in the practice of medicine from the very start of medical training.

-Our next White Coat Ceremony will be held on Friday, October 13, 2023.
-Additional details to follow.
+Our next White Coat Ceremony will take place on Friday, October 18, 2024.
 For more information, contact the Office of Student Affairs.